cakephp/docs/en/development/testing.rst

 Dynamic Data and Fixtures
 -------------------------

-Since records for a fixture are declared as a class property, you cannot easily use functions or other dynamic data to define fixtures.
+Since records for a fixture are declared as a class property, you cannot use functions or other dynamic data to define fixtures.
 To solve this problem, you can define ``$records`` in the ``init()`` function of your fixture.
 For example if you wanted all the created and modified timestamps to reflect today's